The average cost to move a piano is $424

 Concert | $300–$650 | $1,500–$2,000+ |

-Weight: Upright versions can weigh around 900 pounds, and grand pianos can weigh as much as 1,300 pounds.
+Weight: Upright versions can weigh approximately 900 pounds, while grand pianos can weigh up to 1,300 pounds.

 Worth: These instruments are expensive; some may even be antiques.
 A DIY effort means that any mistakes don't have insurance behind them.
 Pros are insured to do their job, and they'll also give the owner a risk assessment on the move.

-Dismantling: This is required for large instruments to move them out of a house and into a new one.
+Dismantling: This is required for large instruments to facilitate their movement from one location to another.
 Most owners may not know how to do this safely.
 It’s also important to realize that regular household movers aren’t trained for this job.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.

 On average, clients tip piano movers between 5% and 10% of the total moving job cost, divided among the workers.
-If your movers have done an exceptional job moving your piano to your new home, you might choose to exceed 10% and provide a tip that reflects your appreciation for their excellent service.
+If your movers have done an exceptional job moving your piano to your new home, you may exceed the standard 10% and provide a tip that reflects your appreciation for their excellent service.

-Yes, hiring movers who specialize in piano handling is essential for ensuring the safe relocation of your instrument.
-Specialized piano movers have dedicated training and use advanced equipment designed to secure pianos' heavy, delicate structure.
+Hiring movers who specialize in piano handling is essential for ensuring the safe relocation of your instrument.
+Specialized piano movers have dedicated training and use advanced equipment designed to secure the heavy, delicate structure of pianos.
 Their expertise guarantees that every lift and maneuver is executed with precision, protecting all internal and external components during the move.
 Moving a piano yourself can result in personal injury and damage to your instrument.

 To prepare your piano for the move, you must first document its condition by taking clear photographs and securing every delicate part.
 This preparation builds a solid foundation for a safe transition.
 After taking photos, securely fasten the lid and wrap the piano in bubble wrap and heavy-duty furniture blankets.
-Measure doorways and confined spaces to guarantee proper clearance, and ensure that children and pets are kept at a safe distance on moving day.
+Measure doorways and confined spaces to ensure proper clearance, and keep children and pets at a safe distance on moving day.